elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, a global Function Declaration is visible in the whole script, no matter where it is.
+  <div><strong>Interview Response:</strong> Yes, a Function Declaration is visible in the whole script, no matter where it is.
 As soon as it initializes, it is available.</div><br />
   <div><strong>Technical Response:</strong> Yes, a global Function Declaration is visible in the whole script, no matter where it is.
 When JavaScript prepares to run the script, it first looks for global Function Declarations and creates the functions.
 We can think of it as an “initialization stage”.
 And after all Function Declarations are processed, the code is executed.
 So, it has access to these functions.
 Function expressions do not have this capability, which is an important factor when choosing between the two.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Function Declaration, it works…<br /><br />